Benvenuti in Italia!

 Accommodations – Our Digs

-Our country estate is rustic, comfortable, and very beautiful, and features a pool, jacuzzi, sauna, and excellent massages in their spa, in the midst of authentic Tuscan splendor.
+Our country estate is rustic-chic, comfortable, and very beautiful, and features a pool, jacuzzi, sauna, and excellent massages in their spa, in the midst of authentic Tuscan splendor.
 Professional kitchen with excellent dining.
-It is run by the owners, our host, my friend Alessandro Capitoni, and his excellent team including Fabrizio, Massimo, and chef Gianni, who all add unforgettable charm to the experience.
+It is run by the owners, our host, my friend Alessandro Capitoni, and his excellent team including Fabrizio, Massimo, and chef Giovanni, who all add unforgettable charm to the experience.
 Lovely rooms, all with private bathrooms, and a breathtaking setting immersed in the classic Val d'Orcia countryside.
-The farmstead has become a very sought-after address!
+The podere has become a very sought-after address!

 Price includes: Course tuition with Julian Merrow-Smith and Julia Ingersoll • 7 nights accommodation (lovely room with private bathroom) • All sumptuous meals**: breakfast, lunch, and dinner with excellent wines • Aperitivo each evening with local specialities • Morning yoga with Julia • Tasting at NostraVita Brunello winery in Montalcino • Transportation to/from painting locations • Scheduled group transfer from Florence or Chiusi-Chianciano train station on start/end day.